LU-CSML/lu-csml.github.io/index.md

 ---

 We regularly host lunches with external speakers.
 This is an excellent opportunity for informal discussion in a relaxed setting.
 If you would like to join the group for lunch or schedule a brief meeting with a visiting speaker, please contact the organizer [Liam Llamazares](https://liamllamazareselias.com) (l.llamazareselias[at]lancaster.ac.uk).
 All are welcome!
-Suggestions for external speakers or offers to give a talk are also appreciated.
+Suggestions for external speakers and offers to give a talk are also appreciated.